Have you been wondering what it takes to get the website (or post/page) on the 1st page of Google or any other search engine (Bing/Yahoo and others)?

 Check newspapers and magazines – you see that images make reading the article or post much easier.

 What you want to do is to include an Alt Tag or Alt Text with your keyword.

-In WordPress back office, when you add an image to the post, you have some option or Attachment Details.
+In the WordPress back office, when you add an image to the post, you have some options or Attachment Details.

 There you find a place for your specific keyword.

 When somebody searches for images on Google, that picture will show up if it contains the same keyword.

 An internal link is a link from one page to another within your site.

 For example, when I want to mention what you need to know before creating a small business website, I add the internal link.